ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 state carrying information to servers, e.g., a cookie indicating whether or not the client is an authorized user or has completed some prior challenge, clients present unlinkable proofs that attest to this information.
-These proofs, or tokens, are anonymous in the sense that a given token cannot be linked to the protocol instance in which that token was initially issued.
+These proofs, or tokens, are private in the sense that a given token cannot be linked to the protocol instance in which that token was initially issued.

-At a high level, the Privacy Pass architecture consists of two protocols: issuance and redemption.
-The redemption protocol
+At a high level, the Privacy Pass architecture consists of two protocols: redemption and issuance.
+The redemption protocol, described in
-{{?AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}} runs between Client and Origin (server).
-It allows Origins to challenge Clients to present one or more tokens for authorization.
+{{?AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}}, runs between Clients and Origins (servers).
+It allows Origins to challenge Clients to present tokens for authorization.
 Depending on the type of token, e.g., whether or not it can be cached, the Client either presents a previously obtained token or invokes an issuance protocol, such as
 {{?ISSUANCE=I-D.ietf-privacypass-protocol}}, to acquire a token to present as authorization.

-This document describes requirements for both issuance and redemption protocols and how they interact.
+This document describes requirements for both redemption and issuance protocols and how they interact.
 It also provides recommendations on how the architecture should be deployed to ensure the privacy of clients and the security of all participating entities.